aahnik/telewater/README.md

 - It **does not store media** (photos/videos/gifs) on the server.
 Media is deleted immediately after the watermarked version is sent to the user.

-## Where to Deploy

-- It is recommended to run this on a **Linux VPS**.
-- [Heroku](https://www.heroku.com/) made me cry.
-Don't be seduced by "free" and "one-click" deploys.
-- [Digital Ocean](https://www.digitalocean.com/) Ubuntu Droplet is a good choice for high performance.

 ## Installation

 If you are familiar with `docker` then [click here](https://github.com/aahnik/telewater/wiki/Install-and-run-using-docker) otherwise, continue reading.